 Students deserve a clean, healthy ride to school – and the transition must start with those most impacted.

 In a typical school year, more than 20 million students ride the bus to school each day, taking more than seven billion combined trips.
-But right now, most of those buses are running on polluting diesel fuel, and kids from underserved communities are bearing a disproportionate burden of the related emissions.
+But right now, most of those school buses are running on polluting diesel fuel, and kids from underserved communities are bearing a disproportionate burden of the related emissions.

 Today, over 90% of the school buses on the road are powered by diesel.
 That's a problem.